maciejgrs/for-luxdone/readme.txt

 https://restcountries.eu/

 # installation
-to run it on your machine simply download .zip file from github, extract to a folder and execute luxdone.html or you can see it live on https://mgrs.me/quiz/luxdone.html
+1) to run it on your machine simply download .zip file from github, extract to a folder and execute luxdone.html* *in this case you would need APIkey from me
+2) or you can see it live on
+https://mgrs.me/quiz/luxdone.html